Zerrissen/neat/README.md

 Neat.Web, Neat.Data, and Neat.Services contain the backend of the application.
 Use `cd Neat.Data && dotnet build` to build Neat.Data, and you can do the same for Neat.Services.
 To start the API server, use `cd Neat.Web && dotnet run`.
-Note that you'll need access to the database this relies on (which you probably don't but you can just make a migration using the existing models in Neat.Data).
+Note that you'll need access to the PostgreSQL database this relies on (which you probably don't but you can just make a migration using the existing models in Neat.Data).

 Then, for development, use `cd Neat-vue && npm i && npm run dev` to install the required packages and start the client web server.